WorldWideTelescope/pywwt/docs/windows.rst

     layer.update(data=data, purge_all=True, no_purge=False, show=True)

-Where the keys of the dict must correspond to the names of the ``fields`` specified in the :meth:`~pywwt.windows.WWTClient.new_layer` call that created this layer. ``purge_all`` controls whether or not all existing data will be cleared from the layer.
+Where the keys of the dict must correspond to the names of the ``fields`` specified in the :meth:`~pywwt.windows.WWTWindowsClient.new_layer` call that created this layer. ``purge_all`` controls whether or not all existing data will be cleared from the layer.
 Setting ``no_purge`` to `True` will prevent data that has already occurred from being deleted from the layer, which would happen